dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## 4 - Conclusion

 So then transparency is something that can be set for a material as a whole, but it can also be set in at a texture level also when it comes to alpha maps.
+So then transparency can be something that can be very simple if we are taking the use of the basic material, and just setting the transparency of the whole material at a global level.
+However things can get a little involved when it comes to adding alpha maps to the mix, as that can lead to all kinds of additional things when it comes to sides, and directional light.